concord-consortium/lab/readme.md

 You should now be able to open the file: `dist/index.html` in a browser and run the examples.

-Start watching the `src/` and `test/` directories and automatically either generate the Lab modules, the examples, or run the tests.
+Start watching the `src/` and `test/` directories and when files are changed automatically generate the JavaScript Lab modules, the examples, and run the tests.

     bin/guard